gicappa/twelvedayskata/README.md

 # twelvedayscarol
-Code Kata of the Twelve Days Carlo
+Code Kata of the Twelve Days Carol